oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 Locate `report.html` in the `ac_int_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

+On the main report page, scroll down to the section titled *Compile Estimated Kernel Resource Utilization Summary*.
+You can see the overall resource usage of kernel `BasicOpsAcInt` is less than kernel `BasicOpsInt`.
+Navigate to *Area Analysis of System* (*Area Analysis* > *Area Analysis of System*), you can find resource usage of individual addition, multiplication, and division operations, and you can verify each individual operation consumes less resource in kernel `BasicOpsAcInt` than in kernel `BasicOpsInt`.

-Navigate to the *System Viewer* report (*Views* > *System Viewer*) and step through the clusters generated for `ShiftLeft` by clicking on the cluster entires on the left hand side pane under `ShiftLeft` until you find the one that contains the left shift node (`<<`).
-Similarly locate the cluster containing the left shift node for `EfficientShiftLeft`.
-Observe that the compiler needs to generate extra logic to deal with the signedness of the b operand for the `ShiftLeft` kernel and hence generates more hardware than for the `EfficientShiftLeft` kernel.
+Navigate to *System Viewer* (*Views* > *System Viewer*) and find the cluster in kernel `ShiftOp` that contains the left-shifter node (`<<`).
+Similarly, locate the cluster that contains the left-shifter node in kernel `EfficientShiftOp`.
+Observe that the compiler generates extra logic in kernel `ShiftOp` to deal with the signedness of shift amount.
+You can verify that kernel `ShiftOp` consumes more resource than kernel `EfficientShiftOp` in *Compile Estimated Kernel Resource Utilization Summary* on the main report page and *Area Analysis of System*.

 ## Running the Sample